red-green-coding/red-green-coding.github.io/_drafts/reuse-object-mapper.md

 }
 ```

-The following screenshot shows the results of the benchmark.
+The following screenshot shows the benchmark results.
 We can perform _72_ serialization operations per millisecond when we create a new ObjectMapper instance every time.
-In contrast, we can perform _2,574_ serialization operations per milliseconds using a shared ObjectMapper.
+In contrast, we can perform _2,574_ serialization operations per millisecond using a shared ObjectMapper.
 This is a difference by a factor of _35_.
 If we look at deserialization, the difference is even more significant with a factor of more than _60_.
 ![img.png](/assets/reuse-object-mapper/benchmark.png)

-In the previous section, we also stated that creating the ObjectMapper itself is expensive, and we created a benchmark to get some insight:
+In the previous section, we also stated that creating the ObjectMapper itself is expensive, so we created a benchmark to get some insight:
 ![img.png](/assets/reuse-object-mapper/benchmark_create_objectmapper.png)

 Creating the ObjectMapper is not particularly expensive compared to the previous benchmark numbers.
 For this reason, instantiation costs are not a strong argument for reusing the mapper.
-Keep in mind that it will still increase the work for the garbage collector and will increase the load on the JVM.
+Keep in mind that it will still increase the work for the garbage collector and the load on the JVM.

 Full benchmark results: [https://jmh.morethan.io/?gist=1d98e83fa1fcab88beaf40caa0ea35be](https://jmh.morethan.io/?gist=1d98e83fa1fcab88beaf40caa0ea35be)